Real Art Ways presents a solo exhibition of new work by 2020 Real Art Award recipient Jacob Cullers.

 Jacob Cullers currently lives and works in New London, CT.
 His educational background includes a Bachelors of Fine Art with a Minor in Art History from the University of Hartford ‘15 and a Masters of Letters in Painting from the Glasgow School of Art ‘16 in Scotland, UK.
 He served in the United States Air Force and is an Iraq war veteran.

 About the Real Art Awards:

 The Real Art Awards is an annual opportunity for emerging artists living in New England, New Jersey, or New York.
 The open call, offered with no entry fees to artists, attracts hundreds of applicants each year, of which 6 artists are chosen.
 Selected artists receive a solo exhibition, with a commissioned essay, professional documentation, and a cash prize of $2,500.
 The 2020 Real Art Awards was juried by artist and educator Mary Mattingly, Director of the Laundromat Project Kemi Ilesanmi, and Real Art Ways Executive Director Will K. Wilkins.

 The 2020 Real Art Awards is supported in part by:

 An award from the National Endowment for the Arts and an Excellence in the Arts award from the Edward C. and Ann T. Roberts Foundation.
 Visual arts at Real Art Ways is supported by the Andy Warhol Foundation for Contemporary Art.

 Featured image: 8.25.20 (detail) Oil, animal pelt, and inkjet print on vinyl, 2021 64 x 47 x 2 inches

 Welcoming You Back Safely:

 As you return to our physical space, your health and safety is our top priority.
-Learn about all the steps we have taken to prepare and our new procedures visit our Welcoming You Back page.
+To learn about all the steps we have taken to prepare and our new procedures visit our Welcoming You Back page.